Jump to content

 A delightful Danish dessert

-It’s all about the rice in Denmark’s traditional festive dessert, Risamalande.
+It’s all about the rice in Denmark’s traditional festive dessert, Risalamande.
 The name is derived from the French ‘Riz à l’amande’, meaning rice with almonds.
 Creamy rice pudding mixed with vanilla and crunchy almonds is topped by a warm cherry sauce, adding a burst of fruity sweetness.
 On Christmas Eve, a whole almond is added and whoever finds it first will receive an extra gift.
-It’s traditional for children to leave a bowl of Risamalande outside for Nisser, the Christmas elves.
+It’s traditional for children to leave a bowl of Risalamande outside for Nisser, the Christmas elves.
 Finding an empty bowl in the morning is proof that Nisser are real.

 It’s always Braai time in South Africa